 “TrilbyTV has been great!
 When we put students’ work up before we needed a player.
 Now we just stick the app on the computer and farm it out to various different screens.
 We’re not about traditional digital signage with the news on, we went for TrilbyTV because it’s that easy to use.
 Various different departments wanted to have access to it so we didn’t want something that was difficult to use.
 During the trial period, we were trying other options which were maintenance heavy and a full time job to run.
 The beauty of TrilbyTV is that you don’t have to be a specialist in design or software to use it.”

-But it’s not just the software that NUA are utilising but old redundant equipment that would otherwise be scrapped.
+But it’s not just the software that they are utilising but old redundant equipment that would otherwise be scrapped.
 “We’re using Amazon fire sticks but what has also really worked well is operating TrilbyTV on redundant iMacs.
 These are perfect for exhibiting students work at end of year shows.”

 Carl also told us how the software doesn’t need to be micromanaged, “I don’t get calls asking me how to use it, you can just put up what you want and really easily.
 The good thing is departments are creating things for various events anyway so many can use just adaptations of that.
-The unlimited screens license is great, we have 30 or 40 players playing during an exhibition, we also use it for marketing and student accommodation adverts on the screens.
+The unlimited screens licence is great, we have 30 or 40 players playing during an exhibition, we also use it for marketing and student accommodation adverts on the screens.
 It’s simple, really simple.”

-Tour of NUA’s Digital Signage
+A tour of the Digital Signage

 It was as if you were walking around the Tate Modern at points with art pieces scattered on many of the screens.
 There were also “how to” videos showing students how to use tools in the woodwork area.
 It was also great to see staff members enjoying their experience with TrilbyTV.